Hammira Mahakavya

 Hammira Mahakavya (IAST: Hammīra-Mahākāvya) is a 15th-century Indian Sanskrit epic poem written by the Jain scholar Nayachandra Suri.
 It is a legendary biography of the 13th century Chahamana king Hammira.
 While not entirely accurate from a historical point-of-view, the text provides valuable information about the medieval history of north-western India.

 Much of the text describes Hammira's ancestry and his conquests of the neighbouring Hindu kingdoms.
-The last third part describes his conflict with Ala-ud-Din Khalji, the Sultan of Delhi.
+The third last part describes his conflict with Ala-ud-Din Khalji, the Sultan of Delhi.
 The text attributes Hammira's defeat against Ala-ud-Din to betrayal by his officers.

 Authorship and date

 Hammira Mahakavya was composed by the Jain scholar Nayachandra Suri.
 The author's grandfather and teacher Jayasiṃha Sūri was a poet and a scholar.
 Jayasiṃha knew six languages, and composed three works - Nyāya Sāraṭika, a Sanskrit grammar, and a poem on Kumāra Nṛpati.
 The author was not a contemporary of the text's hero Hammira.
 He was possibly a court poet of the Tomara ruler Vīrama, since he states that he wrote the text as a response to a challenge in Virama's court that no contemporary poet was capable of composing a kāvya comparable to the works composed by the ancient poets such as Kalidasa, Bilhana and others.
 Nayachandra also states that Hammira appeared in his dream urging him to compose Hammira-Mahākāvya.

 The author states that Hammira appeared in his dream exactly 100 years after his death (which happened in 1301).
-This suggests that the composition of the poem must have began in 1401.
+This suggests that the composition of the poem must have begun in 1401.
 However, the exact date and place of the text's origin are not certain.
 According to scholar Cynthia Talbot, it was probably composed around 1400 CE, possibly to please a Chauhan (Chahamana) ruler.
 Based on the assertion that the poem was written as a response to a challenge in Virama's court, Phyllis Granoff theorizes that the poem was written at the Tomara court, around 1420 CE.

-Nayachandra's disciple Nayahamsa made a copy of the manuscript in 1496 CE, at "Sri Perojpur" (Firozpur, Punjab).
+Nayachandra's disciple Nayahamsa made a copy of the manuscript in 1496 CE, at "Sri Perojpur" (possibly Firozpur, although this is not certain).
 This manuscript was used by N. J. Kirtane to produce an editio princeps.
 Nayahamsa also added an appendix, which praises Nayachandra Suri and his spiritual lineage.
-Nayahamsa had copied the manuscript at Firuzpur, a town whose modern location is uncertain.
 Kirtane received the manuscript from a person of Nashik, who had received it from someone else.